Darwin Nunez: West Ham hoping to complete move for Benfica striker

-West Ham are pushing to complete a deal for Benfica striker Darwin Nunez on a permanent transfer.
+Benfica have rejected West Ham's bid for striker Darwin Nunez and a deal now looks increasingly unlikely.

-A fee is believed to have been agreed between the two clubs for the 22-year-old Uruguay international.
+A fee was thought to have been agreed between the two clubs for the 22-year-old Uruguay international over the weekend but Benfica have now rejected West Ham's offer.

 - Transfer Centre LIVE! | Paper Talk